Here's what actually happened in the misunderstood Lost finale

-Lost ending explained: What actually went down in the most misunderstood finale of all time
+Lost ending explained: What actually happened in the most misunderstood finale of all time

 An explainer for all those who incorrectly assume they were dead the whole time

-Lost, which ended 10 years ago tomorrow, has the most misunderstood finale of all time.
+Lost, which has just been added to Netflix in the US, has the most misunderstood finale of all time.

 Upon its initial broadcast, the divisive two-parter caused a large number of disappointed viewers to (incorrectly) think: “Oh, so they were dead all along.”